grindsa/acme2certifier/docs/mswcce.md

 - password_variable - *optional* - name of the environment variable containing the password used for service access (a configured `password` parameter in acme_srv.cfg takes precedence)
 - target_domain - *optional* - ads domain name
 - domain_controller - *optional* - IP Address of the domain controller / dns server.
+- dns_server - *optional* - IP Address of dns server.
-- ca_name: - certificate authority name
+- ca_name - certificate authority name
 - ca_bundle - CA certificate chain in pem format delievered along with the client certificate
 - template - certificate template used for enrollment
+- timeout - *optional* - enrollment timeout (default: 5)
 - use_kerberos - use kerboros for authentication; if set to `False` authentication will be done via NTLM.
 Considering a [Microsoft accouncement from October 2023](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/the-evolution-of-windows-authentication/ba-p/3926848) the usage of Kerberos should be preferred.
 Nevertheless, for backwards compatibility reasons the default setting is `False`
 - allowed_domainlist - *optional* - list of domain-names allowed for enrollment in json format example: ["bar.local$, bar.foo.local]